Playing Music in Just Intonation - A Dynamically Adapting Tuning Scheme: Horizontal Intonation -- Adaptive Tuning in the Harmonic Progression

 In order to correlate the intonation of subsequent chords, we use the same mechanism as described above for the case of vertical tuning.
 To this end let us consider a memorized key with the index $k_m$ that was tuned to the pitch $\tilde \Lambda_m$, followed by a newly pressed key with the index $k_i$ (including the case that the same key is pressed again).
 The aim is to tune the pitch $\Lambda_i(t)$ dynamically in such a way that the interval size $\tilde\Lambda_m-\Lambda_i(t)$ approximates as much as possible the ideal interval size $\Phi_{k_i,k_m}^\JI$ of JI, as listed in Table \ref{tablejustint}.
 In other words, we have to determine $\vec\lambda$ in such a way that $\tilde\lambda_m-\lambda_i(t)$ deviates as little as possible from $\phi_{im}^\JI:=\phi_{k_i,k_m}^\JI$.
 This leads to simply adding a memory term in the potential

-where $k_i,k_j$ with $i,j\in \{1,\ldots, N\}$ run over all playing keys while $k_m$ with $m\in\{1,\ldots,M\}$ runs over the memorized keys.
-Here $\tilde \omega_{im}(t)$ is a time-dependent weight factor reflecting the actual intensity of the key $k_i$ and the memorized intensity of the key $k_m$.
-Again this potential can be written in the form (\ref{GeneralV}) with
+where $k_i,k_j$ with $i,j\in \{1,\ldots, N\}$ run over all audible keys while $k_m$ with $m\in\{1,\ldots,M\}$ runs over the memorized keys.
+Here $\tilde w_{im}(t)$ is a time-dependent weight factor reflecting the actual intensity of the key $k_i$ and the memorized intensity of the key $k_m$.
+Again this potential can be written in the vector notation (\ref{GeneralV}) with

 and its minimum is attained at $\vec\lambda^\OPT=-\mathbf A^{-1}\vec b$.
-Note that this method automatically finds a tempered compromise if the keynotes of a harmonic progression are incompatible.
+Note that this method automatically finds a tempered compromise if the chordal roots of a harmonic progression are incompatible.